xssfox/bigbuckaws/README.md

 (Almost) Free Video Hosting provided by AWS Demo by [@xssfox](https://twitter.com/xssfox) ==

 Ever wanted to host 1080p 60fps video but don't want to pay the hosting bill?
-By (ab)using some of AWS's features we can host up to 75GB of traffic to millions of viewers for less than $50.
+By (ab)using some of AWS's features we can serve DVD quality content to a million clients for ~$10USD

 [Demo video](http://bbb-lambda.s3-website.us-east-2.amazonaws.com/bbb.m3u8)
 --